DanielMoscoso/100day_challenge/Readme.txt

 		-The ball is correctly instantiated and accessed in the 'Ball()'.
 And the module for the dotted line in the middle of the screen is added.
 		-Scoreboard module implemented: 2 scoreboards are printed on the screen.
+		-Paddle modules implemented: 2 paddles are added to the screen, and positioned on either side of the board.
+(This module is an adaptation of the 'snake' module.
+Therefore, it still needs modifications).
+I also changed the 'scoreboard' module so it would be better written.
+And the 'middle_line' module was modified so the shape and color of the turtles remained constants.
 ===============================================================================